Icenium/icenium-cli/README.md

 [Back to Top][1]

-<a id="features"></a>
 Features
 ===

-Latest version: Telerik AppBuilder 2.0
+Latest version: Telerik AppBuilder 2.0.1
-Build number: 2014.1.313.1
-Release date: 2014, March 13
+Release date: 2014, March 24

-Release notes: <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-0" target="_blank">Telerik AppBuilder 2.0 Release Notes</a>
+> Telerik AppBuilder CLI 2.0.1 is a maintenance release.
+For a complete list of the features available in the last major release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-0" target="_blank">Telerik AppBuilder 2.0 Release Notes</a>.

 #### What you can do with this version of the Telerik AppBuilder CLI